-\citeauthor{bashir2020seconet} \cite{bashir2020seconet} discuss multiple categories of attacks on optical NoCs.
-We focus on general threat model and specific attack on confidentiality in this section while other attacks are discussed in subsequent sections.
+\textbf{Snooping:} \citeauthor{bashir2020seconet} \cite{bashir2020seconet} discuss multiple categories of attacks on optical NoCs.
+We focus on the general threat model and specific attacks on confidentiality in this section, while other attacks are discussed in subsequent sections.
 The attack model trusts only the sender and receiver.
 In other words, it considers that NoC and other IPs connected to it can be malicious.
-Furthermore, the threat model assumes that an attacker cannot tamper with clock, power or ground lines.
-Eavesdropping attack on optical NoCs is simple.
-A malicious IP can simply listen into the shared waveguide and steal sensitive data without altering the original communication.
-According to Figure \ref{fig:attack_conf_opt}, station 1 sends message to station 3.
-Since station 2 is malicious, the HT will turn on and tune the detector (MR inside the detector) on wavelength used by station 1 and 3.
+Furthermore, the threat model assumes an attacker cannot tamper with the clock, power, or ground lines.
+An eavesdropping attack on optical NoCs is simple.
+A malicious IP can listen to the shared waveguide and steal sensitive data without altering the original communication.
+According to Figure \ref{fig:attack_conf_opt}, station 1 sends a message to station 3.
+Since station 2 is malicious, the HT will turn on and tune the detector (MR inside the detector) on the wavelength used by stations 1 and 3.
 Then station 2 can steal critical information intended for station 3.
-MRs are highly sensitive for temperature variations.
-Therefore, there is a control system for thermal sensing at different locations in optical NoC and corresponding tuning MRs. However, these sensed thermal data needs to be sent to collection node to calculate relevant tuning adjustments of each MR. In hybrid optical NoCs, electrical NoC is used to send these control signals. \citeauthor{zhou2021attack} \cite{zhou2021attack} talks about attack on confidentiality when sending optical NoC control signal data (thermal sensing values) through insecure electrical NoC.
+MRs are highly sensitive to temperature variations.
+Therefore, a control system for thermal sensing at different locations in optical NoC and corresponding tuning MRs. However, these sensed thermal data need to be sent to the collection node to calculate relevant tuning adjustments of each MR. In hybrid optical NoCs, electrical NoC sends these control signals. \citeauthor{zhou2021attack} \cite{zhou2021attack} talks about an attack on confidentiality when sending optical NoC control signal data (thermal sensing values) through insecure electrical NoC.

 \citeauthor{chittamuru2018soteria} \cite{chittamuru2018soteria, chittamuru2020exploiting} introduced a spoofing attack through HT in the MR tuning circuit.
 A gateway is responsible for interfacing the shared waveguide of optical NoC to the processing cluster.
 An HT in the gateway can manipulate the MR tuning circuit to tune the neighboring wavelength partially.
 Once it snoops data from ongoing communication, the data will be sent to a malicious node to extract critical information.